kyle-tennison/notes/lecture notes/COE-2001 (statics)/Beams.md

 # Beams
 Beams are members that specifically *resist bending*.
 Their loads are typically applied perpendicular to their longitudinal axis.

-Many beam problems will be statically indeterminant, so it's important to look at the number of knowns versus the number of unknowns.
+Many beam problems will be statically indeterminate, so it's important to look at the number of knowns versus the number of unknowns.

-> In case I forget, statically determinant means $n_{reactions}-n_{equations}=0$
+> In case I forget, statically determinate means $n_{reactions}-n_{equations}=0$

 ## Distributed Loads